soyuka/sinopia/README.md

-It's a fork with some adjustments to use it as an express sub router, all the credits to https://github.com/rlidwka/sinopia/

 Sinopia is a private/caching npm repository server.

 It allows you to have a local npm registry with zero configuration.
 You don't have to install and replicate an entire CouchDB database.
 Sinopia keeps its own small database and, if a package doesn't exist there, it asks npmjs.org for it keeping only those packages you use.